 1. Pick an easy-to-read resume template

 Fancy fonts and design elements might confuse the ATS, which can wind up getting your resume sorted into the wrong pile.
 Create a streamlined, ATS-friendly resume that focuses on your experience and skills, not overly complicated charts, graphs or symbols.
 Also use the expected section headings, like Summary, Skills, and Work Experience, to help the system process your information correctly.
-Here are some ATS-friendly templates to help you get started.
+Starting with an ATS-friendly resume template is helpful.

 2. Read through job listings for keywords